theREALdebater/eclat/doc/pxcr/pxc.md

 -----------------------------------------------------------------------------------------------
 ## Formulas {#form}

-PXCML supports the simplest kinds of _formula_ that will be very familar.
+PXCML supports the simplest kinds of _formula_ that will be very familiar.

 Unlike in normal programming languages, in PXCML a formula is always static, meaning that its value can be calculated at load time.